aws/aws-toolkit-azure-devops/README.md

 The AWS tasks support the following mechanisms for obtaining AWS credentials:

--   One or more service endpoints, of type _AWS_, can be created and populated with AWS access and secret keys, and optionally data for _Assumed Role_ credentials.
+One or more service endpoints, of type _AWS_, can be created and populated with either:

+-   Static credentials in the form of AWS access and secret keys, and optionally data for _Assumed Role_ credentials.
 -   If only the _Assumed Role_ is defined but neither access key ID nor secret key, the role be assumed regardless.
 This is useful when using instance profices, and and profile only allows to assume a role.
-    -   Tasks reference the configured service endpoint instances by name as part of their configuration and pull the required credentials from the endpoint when run.
+-   If the useOIDC is checked and you have defined an _Assumed Role_ without access key ID or secret key.
+This will request an OIDC token from Azure Devops and federate into AWS with than token.

+    -   This will require a trust policy on the _Assume Role_ similar to this :

+    ```json
+    {
+        "Version": "2012-10-17",
+        "Statement": [
+            {
+                "Effect": "Allow",
+                "Principal": {
+                    "Federated": "arn:aws:iam::123456789012:oidc-provider/vstoken.dev.azure.com/{org-id}"
+                },
+                "Action": "sts:AssumeRoleWithWebIdentity",
+                "Condition": {
+                    "StringEquals": {
+                        "vstoken.dev.azure.com/{org-id}:sub": "sc://{orgName}/{ProjectName}/{ServiceConnections}",
+                        "vstoken.dev.azure.com/{org-id}": "api://AzureADTokenExchange"
+                    }
+                }
+            }
+        ]
+    }
+    ```

+    You'll also have to setup the OIDC Provider, you can use the documentation of [Creating and managing an OIDC provider](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html#manage-oidc-provider-console)

 -   Variables defined on the task or build.
     -   If tasks are not configured with the name of a service endpoint they will attempt to obtain credentials, and optionally region, from variables defined in the build environment.
 The variables are named _AWS.AccessKeyID_, _AWS.SecretAccessKey_ and optionally _AWS.SessionToken_.
 To supply the ID of the region to make the call in, e.g. us-west-2, you can also use the variable _AWS.Region_.
 Optionally a role to assume can be specified by using the variable _AWS.AssumeRoleArn_.
 When assuming roles _AWS.RoleSessionName_ (optional) and _AWS.ExternalId_ (optional) can be provided in order to specify an identifier for the assumed role session and an external id to show in customers' accounts when assuming roles.